matatk/agrip/ldl/tutorial.md

 You will spawn in the middle of a thin, but long, corridor-shaped room.
 Try strafing left/right and notice you hit the walls almost immediately.
 Then try going back and forward.

-One last thing to note about room sizes in LDL is that the sizes in the width and depth dimensions have been designed to increase more quickly than in height—that is to say that a room with the size "med" (which is the same as "med med med") will be wider and deeper than it is tall.
+One last thing to note about room sizes in LDL is that the sizes in the width and depth dimensions have been designed to increase more quickly than in height&mdash;that is to say that a room with the size "med" (which is the same as "med med med") will be wider and deeper than it is tall.
 It will be as wide as it is deep but it won't be quite as high.
 This is because in most *Quake* maps, as with most buildings, rooms are not completely cube-shaped.
 This feature is designed to make it easy for you to make realistically-sized rooms even when you only specify one word for the size attribute.

-If you really really want to make your room exactly cube-shaped, you can—use any of the following for your room's size attribute "vsmall vsmall small", "small small big", "med med vlarge", "big big xlarge", "large large huge", "xlarge xlarge vhuge" or "huge huge xhuge".
+If you really really want to make your room exactly cube-shaped, you can&mdash;use any of the following for your room's size attribute "vsmall vsmall small", "small small big", "med med vlarge", "big big xlarge", "large large huge", "xlarge xlarge vhuge" or "huge huge xhuge".

 #### XML errors